 What are matching laws for home insurance?

-In some states, the law requires the insurance company to make sure everything matches.
-In Florida, for example, if replaced items don't match in quality, color, or size, the insurance company must make "reasonable repairs or replacement of items in adjoining areas."
+In some states, the law requires the insurance company to ensure everything matches.
+In Florida, for example, if replaced items don't match in quality, color, or size, the insurance company must make "reasonable repairs or replacement of items in adjoining areas." to ensure a reasonably uniform appearance.

 While not every state has such rules, some carriers have added non-matching language to policies and introduced endorsements, or insurance add-ons, to cover matching.